PubInv/Gluss-Pusher/_posts/2015-08-05-gluss-pusher-intro-script.md

 investigated right off the bat.
 Here are the ones that appeal to me
 most:

-* Make a 3-D printer design for the coils and sensors.
+* Make a 3-D printer design for the bobbin that holds the coils and sensors.
 * Add Hall effect sensors to detect when we have failed to move correctly.
 * Add color sensors that allow us to detect position from a cold start based on colors painted on the push rod.
-* Construct an actuator shaft for the bobbins so that we really have a structural member.
+* Construct an actuator shaft for the bobbin so that we really have a structural member.
-* Get a power supply that allows me to draw up to 4 amps (approximately 13 V at my current coil resistance.)
 * A modular way to address many gluss members.

 So my basic plan is to work on these things in an attempt to build the 2-member planar robot.

+<h2>Multiple sizes </h2>

+In addition to the "1/4" inch diamter magnet size, I have also build some working prototypes using 1/8" magnets.
+One possibile advantage of the current linear motor approach is that it may be possible to make smaller actuators than can be made using rotary motors and lead screws at a low cost.

+Even a very small, weak machine made from small gluss pushers would make a fun development platform so long as it was strong enough to move itself into programmable positions.
+Imagine a gluss composed of 200 members, each a mere 2" long, that could sit on your desk and quickly assume a menagerie of shapes.

 <h2>Part of PIFAH</h2>